DR. GLEN T. MARTIN

 In 2011, his seventh book appeared entitled The Earth Federation Movement.
 Founding a Social Contract for the People of Earth: History, Documents, Philosophical Foundations.
 This book lays out the history and principles behind the Earth Federation Movement and includes documents to illustration the principles.
 In June of 2011, Martin did a lecture tour that included Lucknow, India, Colombo, Sri Lanka, Chennai, India, Dhaka Bangladesh, and Bangalore, India.
 In July, he led a seminar on the Earth Constitution in the Adirondack Mountains of New York State.

-Martin's newest book appeared in September 2013.
-It is called The Anatomy of a Sustainable World: Our Choice between Climate Change and System Change.
+In September 2013, Martin's The Anatomy of a Sustainable World: Our Choice between Climate Change and System Change appeared.
 This book shows in detail what a sustainable world would need to look like and how the Earth Constitution provides exactly the institutional structures that are needed.

 In November 2013 he was awarded the International Gusi Peace Prize, which is conferred in person each November in the Philippines.
 That same month he gave a seminar and lectures in Kuala Lumpur, Malaysia on the Earth Constitution.